lauradunphy/dunphy_yen_papin_supplement/README.md

 Installation:
 o	Download RStudio (open source license) from https://www.rstudio.com/products/rstudio/download/

-o	Create a new project in the S1 Data folder by opening RStudio, selecting File->New Project… -> New Directory -> Empty Project.
-Enter a directory name (can be anything you want), and choose S1 Data as the subdirectory.
-Make sure that the project is in the S1 Data folder and not in a subfolder.
+o	Create a new project in the S1A Code folder by opening RStudio, selecting File->New Project… -> New Directory -> Empty Project.
+Enter a directory name (can be anything you want), and choose S1A Code as the subdirectory.
+Make sure that the project is in the S1 Code folder and not in a subfolder.

 Required R packages: